kaliflowerx3/ZoltriTWserver/deniedmods.md

 # Other types of Suggestions
 ANY OTHER WAY OF FINDING RTP - Modded world generation messes up RTP.
 Deal with it.
 Buying bat eggs - just work for em yall are lazy
-Warp books - Unbalanced
+Warp books - Unbalanced, there are plenty of ways to warp places
-Turning on keepinventory - Unbalanced
+Turning on keepinventory - Unbalanced, PVP should have some reward for victory
-removing the blood poppies in spawn - Unbalanced
+removing the blood poppies in spawn - Unbalanced, we want them there
-adding dragon eggs to shop - Unbalanced
+adding dragon eggs to shop - Unbalanced, not meant to be free
-other music bots - Performance Issues
+other music bots - Performance Issues (and we're not listening...
+LA LA LA)
-being able to sell more items - sell it in market
+being able to sell more items - Sell it in market
+more items should be sold in Spawn - No, you're meant to find some things, not buy everything that comes to mind